-During WWII, Charles Jessup worked at Sanderson and Porter, the Elwood Ordinance Plant that was a U.S. Army ammunition plant where munitions such as artillery shells, bombs, and mines were loaded.
-Charles Jessup was the husband of Jessie Jessup, and the couple had four sons and a daughter [source: 1940 U.S. Census].
+Charles Jessup was the husband of Jessie Jessup; the couple had four sons and a daughter [source: 1940 U.S. Census].
 He was last listed in the 1956 Joliet city directory.

-SOURCES: Birth date and location found in the U.S. Social Security Applications and Claims Index in Ancestry; see Charles Jessup at the Negro Leagues Database website; see Charles Jessup in Early Black Baseball in Minnesota by Todd Peterson; see Charles Jessup in Early Pioneers of the Negro Leagues: William S. Peter by the Center for Negro League Baseball Research, Dr. Layton Revel (online .pdf); Charles Jessup's WWII Draft Registration Card in Ancestry; and D. Pugsley, "Joliet Arsenal," a Michigan Tech webpage.
+SOURCES: Birth date and location found in the U.S. Social Security Applications and Claims Index in Ancestry; Charles Jessup at the Negro Leagues Database website; Charles Jessup in Early Black Baseball in Minnesota, by Todd Peterson; Charles Jessup in Early Pioneers of the Negro Leagues: William S. Peter, by the Center for Negro League Baseball Research, Dr. Layton Revel (online .pdf); Charles Jessup's World War II Draft Registration card in Ancestry; and D. Pugsley, "Joliet Arsenal," a Michigan Tech webpage.